 About our 14-day Croatia itinerary

 If this is your first time to Croatia, trust us, you’ll want to return!
-(We’ve toured the country on three extended visits now.)
+(We’ve toured the country on three extended trips now and also visited Dubrovnik more times on cruises.)

 Spending just one or two nights in a place and constantly packing and unpacking is tiring.